jphart/jphart.github.io/_projects/weatherstation_power.md

 * I need 5v for the HC-12, I can't power the Nano from 3.3v only
 * The batteries must last at least a month, ideally more than 3 months between changes
-* No specialty/new chargers, USB, AA battery chargers or even 12v Car batteries I can charge
+* No specialty/new chargers.
+I can charge with USB, AA battery chargers or even 12v Car batteries without buyingn new equipment.

 A 7ma current draw whilst sleeping is pretty high, ideally the draw should 100 times lower for a simple sensor.
 Lets do a bit of maths to see how long we could run the weather station on normal AA batteries.